tychota/blog/src/pages/2019-01-28-investigating-network-android/index.md

 - the certificates are only OK to inspect the app
 - you can debug production app

-> In the next part we will see together what you can seee in Charles.
+> In the next part we will see together what you can see in Charles.